The Mughal Sultanate and the Bhishti: A parable of power, history and humanism by the legendary Kunwar Narain.

 Seeing my eager expression, he continued -

-The hajib, like a true gatekeeper of the court, inspected of leather, flipping it over on both sides, and growled, 'Who the hell are you?'
+The hajib, like a true gatekeeper of the court, inspected the scrap of leather, flipping it over on both sides, and growled, 'Who the hell are you?'

 'And what is this?'